Design

-A design is a plan or specification for the construction of an object or system or for the implementation of an activity or process or the result of that plan or specification in the form of a prototype, product, or process.
+A design is the concept or proposal for an object, process, or system.
+The word design refers to something that is or has been intentionally created by a thinking agent, and is sometimes used to refer to the inherent nature of something – its design.
 The verb to design expresses the process of developing a design.
-In some cases, the direct construction of an object without an explicit prior plan (such as in craftwork, some engineering, coding, and graphic design) may also be considered to be a design activity.
-The design usually has to satisfy certain goals and constraints; may take into account aesthetic, functional, economic, or socio-political considerations; and is expected to interact with a certain environment.
-Typical examples of designs include architectural and engineering drawings, circuit diagrams, sewing patterns and less tangible artefacts such as business process models.
+In some cases, the direct construction of an object without an explicit prior plan may also be considered to be a design, such as in arts and crafts.
+A design is expected to have a purpose within a specific context, typically aiming to satisfy certain goals and constraints while taking into account aesthetic, functional and experiential considerations.
+Traditional examples of designs are architectural and engineering drawings, circuit diagrams, sewing patterns, and less tangible artefacts such as business process models.

 Designing

 People who produce designs are called designers.
-The term 'designer' generally refers to someone who works professionally in one of the various design areas.
-Within the professions, the word 'designer' is generally qualified by the area of practice (so one may be, for example, a fashion designer, a product designer, a web designer, or an interior designer), but it can also designate others such as architects and engineers (see below: Types of designing).
-A designer's sequence of activities to produce a design is called a design process, using design thinking and possibly design methods.
+The term 'designer' usually refers to someone who works professionally in one of the various design areas.
+Within the professions, the word 'designer' is generally qualified by the area of practice (for example: a fashion designer, a product designer, a web designer, or an interior designer), but it can also designate other practitioners such as architects and engineers (see below: Types of designing).
+A designer's sequence of activities to produce a design is called a design process, with some employing designated processes such as design thinking and design methods.
 The process of creating a design can be brief (a quick sketch) or lengthy and complicated, involving considerable research, negotiation, reflection, modeling, interactive adjustment, and re-design.

-Designing is also a widespread activity outside of the professions, done by more people than just those formally recognised as designers.
-In his influential book The Sciences of the Artificial the interdisciplinary scientist Herbert A. Simon proposed that "Everyone designs who devises courses of action aimed at changing existing situations into preferred ones".
-And according to the design researcher Nigel Cross "Everyone can – and does – design", and "Design ability is something that everyone has, to some extent, because it is embedded in our brains as a natural cognitive function".
+Designing is also a widespread activity outside of the professions of those formally recognized as designers.
+In his influential book The Sciences of the Artificial, the interdisciplinary scientist Herbert A. Simon proposed that, "Everyone designs who devises courses of action aimed at changing existing situations into preferred ones."
+According to the design researcher Nigel Cross, "Everyone can – and does – design," and "Design ability is something that everyone has, to some extent, because it is embedded in our brains as a natural cognitive function."

 History of design

-Study of the history of design is complicated by varying interpretations of what constitutes ‘designing’.
-Many design historians, such as John Heskett, start with the Industrial Revolution and the development of mass production.
-Others subscribe to conceptions of design that include pre-industrial objects and artefacts, beginning their narratives of design in prehistorical times.
+The study of design history is complicated by varying interpretations of what constitutes 'designing'.
+Many design historians, such as John Heskett, look to the Industrial Revolution and the development of mass production.
+Others subscribe to conceptions of design that include pre-industrial objects and artefacts, beginning their narratives of design in prehistoric times.
 Originally situated within art history, the historical development of the discipline of design history coalesced in the 1970s, as interested academics worked to recognize design as a separate and legitimate target for historical research.
 Early influential design historians include German-British art historian Nikolaus Pevsner and Swiss historian and architecture critic Sigfried Giedion.